A relationship that gets results.

-Wrongful Death Lawyers Serving Indianapolis and Greater Indiana
+Wrongful Death Attorneys Serving Indianapolis and Greater Indiana

 Death almost always comes as a tragic surprise.
 If the death was preventable — the result of someone’s (or some organization’s) irresponsibility — the loss is even harder for the family to bear.
 For many, the thought of taking legal action in the midst of grief is simply too much to consider.
 Wrongful death lawsuits can feel burdensome, and losing a loved one is overwhelming enough as it is.
 We understand that instinct.

 Unfortunately, insurance companies aren’t quite so compassionate.
 No matter how much you’re hurting, and no matter how unjust your loved one’s death was, the insurance companies are going to protect their own bottom lines first.
 While the insurer might offer your family a settlement, the dollar amount will likely be for a smaller (perhaps much smaller) amount than you’re really owed.

 Some insurance adjusters are very good at sounding like they are caring and compassionate, even as they deal you and your family an unfair hand.
 The sad reality of today’s legal system is that it usually takes an attorney’s intervention to make an insurance company come to fair terms.

 While we could never fully understand what you’re feeling — and while nothing will ever make up for the terrible loss you are experiencing — we can take the burden of the wrongful death claims process off your shoulders.
 Let our lead attorney, Chris Eskew, and his talented team of legal veterans fight this fight for you so that you and your family can focus on what matters most: grieving and healing, together.

 Indiana wrongful death law is complex, but it’s a body of law we understand well.
 We know how to handle the insurance companies and pressure them to do what’s right.
 In most cases, we’re able to secure out-of-court settlements in our client’s best interest.
 If not, we are always ready to take our clients’ claims to trial.
 That’s how much we believe in the cases we accept — and in our attorneys’ ability to advocate for them.